matter-labs/zksync-lite-docs/docs/dev/utils.md

 ### Format amount for token

-Format `BigNumberish` amount to a human-readable string.
+Format `BigNumberish` amount to a human-readable string with respect to decimals value for given token.

 > Signature